danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 Doing some research on RSpec and rollbacks led me to this Stack Overflow [answer](https://stackoverflow.com/questions/3333743/factory-girl-rspec-doesnt-seem-to-roll-back-changes-after-each-example/24372747#24372747).
 The sentence in particular:

-> ... use transactional fixtures will clear the DB as long as your created the data in the example itself. before :all do ... end is considered outside of the example, because the data remains untouched across multiple examples.
+> ... use transactional fixtures will clear the DB as long as you created the data in the example itself. before :all do ... end is considered outside of the example, because the data remains untouched across multiple examples.
 Whatever you create in before :all you have to delete in after :all.

 Although my test wasn't using a `before` block, this got me wondering whether data created in a `describe` block is considered outside of the example?
 To answer this question, I modified the test to move the data creation into the `it` block: